Install memory in an iMac

 Disconnect all attached peripherals other than the keyboard, mouse or trackpad.
 If the iMac starts working correctly, reattach each peripheral, one at a time, to determine which one is preventing the iMac from operating correctly.

 If the issue persists, remove the upgraded DIMMs and reinstall the original DIMMs.
-If the iMac works correctly with the original DIMMs, contact the memory vendor or place of purchase for assistance.
+If the iMac works correctly with the original DIMMs, contact the memory supplier or place of purchase for assistance.

 If your iMac makes a tone after you've installed memory